Julia Raber, MD

 If your results indicate that you may have precancerous cells, such as atypical glandular cells or a squamous intraepithelial lesion, Dr. Raber will sit down with you to talk about your treatment options and what you can expect along the way.

-If you’ve had abnormal Pap smear results, call Dr. Raber’s New Hyde Park office today, or make your appointment with the convenient online booking feature.
+If you have had abnormal Pap smear results, call Dr. Raber’s New Hyde Park office today, or make your appointment with the convenient online booking feature.